Nihal27055/catch-the-ball/README.md

 - Progressive level system with gradually increasing difficulty
 - Quick-catch scoring system - catch balloons quickly to earn more points
 - 20 lives to make gameplay more forgiving
+- Interactive instructions screen with gameplay guidance
+- Sound effects for catching balloons, misses, and level ups
 - Persistent high score tracking (saved between sessions)

 ## How to Play